BlackDice/scent/readme.md

 	cWeapon      component type
 	eCharacter   entity instance
 	nStructure   node type
-	sInput       system initializer
 	bName        symbol reference

 ### No classes

 Scent is completely class-less framework.
-There is no inheritance of any framework part as it's not needed. **Do not use** `new` keyword when using the framework functions.
+There is no inheritance of any framework part. **Do not use** `new` keyword when using the framework functions.
 It will not change it's behavior in any way, but internally you will be creating object that is thrown away.
 For performance reasons there are no checks if you have used `new` keyword.

 ### Error handling

 There are some checks for correct type or format of arguments that can throw error.
-Basically you don't need to handle these errors because they are meant to alert you about doing something seriously wrong.
+Basically you don't need to handle these errors because they are meant to alert you about doing something seriously wrong mostly in the setup phase.

-There are no errors thrown during runtime.
+There is minimum of runtime errors (except unexpected ones).
 Instead the [debug](https://www.npmjs.org/package/debug) module is used with prefix of "scent:" that warns you about runtime issues.

 ### EcmaScript 6 support

-Framework is using some of the features as defined by EcmaScript6 draft.
-Since the implementation in current environments are not really production ready, framework is using shims.
-All used features are exported in `es6-support` file to easily allow replacement by another implementation.
+Framework is using some of the features as defined by EcmaScript 6 draft.
+Since the implementation in current environments are not really production ready, we are using shims.
+All used features are exported in `src/es6-support` file to easily allow replacement by another shim implementation if needed.

 #### Symbol usage

-To avoid collisions in some variable names and also to store truly private states, framework is using Symbol structure.
-All public symbols are accessible from `symbols.coffee` file.
-You can use these to get required values.
+To avoid collisions in some variable names and also to store truly private states, framework is using the **Symbol** structure.
+All public symbols are accessible from Symbols exported variable of Scent entry point (see above).

 Acknowledged notation exists for the symbols, it uses `@@` as prefix.
 Anytime when we are using this prefix be aware you have to use the symbol of that name from mentioned file.
-Note that variable names in the files are conforming to the mentioned notations too.

 ## How it works

-Basically you should define some *components* and add created instances of them to different *entities* while setting required data.
+Basically you should define some *component types*, created instances of them, set data and add them to different *entities*.
 Then you can let *systems* do their job with tremendous help of *nodes*.
-In the end, everything is nicely wrapped in the *engine*.
+In the end, everything is nicely wrapped by the *engine*.

 ### Defining the component

 This is usually the first step in the design of the game structure.
-To be able to do anything you need some place to store data.
+To be able to do anything you need some **place to store data**.
 That's the role of the component.
-However before you can store some data in there, it's necessary to define component and designate what properties you want to manage in the component.
+However before you can store some data in there, it's necessary to define component type and designate what properties you want to manage in there.

-	cBuilding = Component 'building', ['floors', 'height', 'roofType']
+	cBuilding = Component 'building', 'floors height roofType'

-First argument is the name of the component.
-It helps to identify what are you currently looking at and also to automate some other tasks.
-The resulting variable `cBuilding` is a **component type** and is used to create component instance that can actually hold the data.
+ * First argument is the name of the component.
+It helps to identify what are you currently looking at and also to automate some other tasks (see Node below).

+ * Second argument is optional and contains list of properties you want to define for a component type.

+   - Property name has to start with letter and be composed of alphanumeric characters only.
+   - Properties with non-alphanumeric characters are completely omitted.
+   - Any whitespace characters are used as delimiter.
+   - Duplicates are automatically removed.

+The resulting variable `cBuilding` is a **component type** and by invoking it you can create component instance that can actually hold the data.
+You might also need this type to do some checks (eg. entity methods, see below).

+#### Keep component type

+Created component type is **not stored anywhere**.
+Upon invoking the function with same component name you would be getting different object.
+This is merely to prevent the *global* behavior of the component which may cause some unwanted issues.

 #### Marker component

-You can completely omit list of properties and effectively creating component called **marker**.
-Name for these component should start with some word expressing state, like 'has' or 'is', but it's not enforced in any way.
+You can completely omit list of properties and effectively create component type called **marker**.
+Name for marker components should start with some word expressing state, like 'has' or 'is', but it's not enforced in any way.

 	cHasRoof = Component 'hasRoof'
 	cIsBulletproof = Component 'isBulletproof'

+#### Identity number

+Each component type is assigned identity number upon creation.
+It is mainly used to easily identify group of component types (eg. by Node).
+You can also use it for some kind of storage mechanism since name of component type doesn't need to be unique.

+Identity number is retrieved from internal list of prime numbers, currently ending at number 7919.
+That's exactly 1000 component types available to use.
+If there is ever need for more component types, we might consider some more robust solution.
+For now this is pre-generated list for performance reasons.

+The list is global, so any subsequent calls to Component function will grab the next number from the list and block it for that component type.

+##### Overwriting identity

+For more complex architecture you might want to need specify identity of component type by yourself.
+If you try to pass in number that is already taken or not present in the internal list, error will be thrown.

+	cPerson = 'person', '#677 head torso limbs' cPerson[ Symbols.bIdentity ] === 677

+Simply prefix your identity number with `#`.
+It can be anywhere in properties list.
+You can specify only single identity.
+First occurrence of the pattern is taken into account, any subsequent is ignored.

 #### Exposed properties

-Component type exposes some symbols.
-You might be interested in @@name to get the actual name of component you have passed in first argument.
+Component type exposes some properties using symbols.

+ * *@@name* is actual name of component you have passed in first argument.
+ * *@@fields* is array of parsed property names from the second argument filtered out for duplicates.
+You cannot change component definition by changing this.
-There is also property `@@identity` that contains numeric identifier of component type.
-It is based on prime numbers so it's basically unique if handled correctly.
+ * *@@identity* contains numeric identifier of component type based on prime numbers (see above).

-Another useful property is `@@changed` which contains timestamp (from `Date.now()` call) of the last change in component data.
+ * *@@changed* is timestamp (from `Date.now()` call) of the last change in component data.
 If no change occurred, there will be 0.

-Lastly there is property @@fields containing array of property names you have requested, filtered out for duplicates and non-string ones.

-#### Overwriting identity

-For more complex architecture where you depend on identity of components to be same over all different layers it might be useful to pass in identity number when creating component type.
-Otherwise one is picked from available list.
-Keep in mind that error will be thrown if you try to pass in not a prime number or the one that is already taken.

-	cSpecialComponent = 'special', identity: 677, fields: ['extra']

 ### Working with components